SystemicCypher/SystemicCypher.github.io/README.md

 # SystemicCypher.github.io
-Gonna make me a webpage :3
+Gonna make me a webpage!

+Or at least piece together some basic thing.